JonGretar/Fawkes/README.md

 Fawkes is a command-line tool designed to enhance Elixir development workflows with Zed editor integration.
 It provides a set of utilities to help you navigate, manipulate, and generate code more efficiently.

+**This is just a proof of concept at this stage.** The alternative paths may not make sense at this point.
+I have not gone over this in a real project or tested this to any real extent.
+I know that a lot of things in it just do not make sense.

 ## Features

 ### Alternate Command